 Analyst community briefings, or analyst days, are when vendors offer multiple analysts or firms the opportunity to attend a presentation that the vendor has already scheduled.
 We send these invitations to Forrester analysts in relevant coverage areas.
 Analysts will respond directly if they are available and interested in attending.

-What’s the difference between an Inquiry Session and a briefing?
+What’s the difference between a briefing and other Forrester engagements?